Gfoisy1986/Guil-OS/README.md

  ### Work Done...

-  - X86_16bits bootloader and kernel (simple terminal and FLAT file system).  (as is) Complete...
+  - X86_16bits bootloader and kernel (simple terminal and file system).  (as is) Current project ...
+  - We put working OS in build directory!

  ### On the workbench